CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   /api/v1/avatar/**: detect uploaded image contains human face and return the detected face back to requestor;

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-avatar-service)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/ts-avatar-service)

   ### Interactions
   N/A